Endowment 150 FAQ

 Besides the Endowment 150 application form, what other documentation do I need to submit?

 Along with your application form, you will need to include a copy of a recent RDSP statement.
-If you are applying for yourself or on behalf of an adult and are not on income assistance but have low income, we also request that you submit a copy of your most recent CRA Notice of Assessment showing net income (line 236).
+Adult applicants who have received income assistance and have a My Self Serve account are requested to also submit a printed Confirmation of Assistance from myselfserve.gov.bc.ca.
+If you are applying for yourself or on behalf of an adult and are not on income assistance but have low income, we request that you submit a copy of your most recent CRA Notice of Assessment showing net income (line 236).
 For more detail about these requirements, see ourAdult Application and Child Application pages.

 What happens once my application is approved?